rpietro/bigdata_brazil_meetup/sublime_rmarkdown.markdown

 ## Introduction
 This is a document to help you learn the basics behind Sublime Text along with Rmarkdown.
 Both constitute an incredibly helpful tool for [reproducible research](http://reproducibleresearch.net/index.php/Main_Page).
 Without further due, let's get started.

+## Why reproducible research, sublime, markdown, and Rmarkdow

+* reproducible research: without other people being able to reproduce your research results, there is actually very little difference between science and faith
+* Sublime Text: in my opinion, as god as vim but far easier to learn and with a huge number of resources
+* Markdown: it's like HTML but semantic, far easier, can be converted to whatever you like, and with some external tools can make your text as re-usable as it gets
+* Rmarkdown: it's markdown but with the ability to embed and display any possible R result.
+Actually, with the knitr package you can include not only R but python and others

 ## Installing Sublime Text
 * Download [Sublime Text 2](http://www.sublimetext.com/2)